New York Father’s Rights Lawyers

 Custody, guardianship, and visitation can be determined by the court through a habeas corpus.

-Whatever the case, the legal system will always consider what is in the best interests of the child.
+Whatever the case, the legal system will always consider what is in the interests of the child.

 Once a father has signed an Acknowledgment of Paternity Form, they can seek custody and visitation from the courts.
 They can also seek guardianship if the mother is deemed unfit.
 They will first have to give evidence that the mother will not be able to take care of the child for one reason or the other.